Donders-Institute/hpc-wiki-v2/docs/cluster_howto/exercise_python/exercise.rst

 Task 3: Jupyter notebook
 ========================

+`Jupyter notebook <http://jupyter.org>`_ is a web application for creating and sharing documents containing live (Python) codes.

-In order to run Jupyter notebook within a conda environment, you need the jupyter package installed in the conda environment.
+In order to run the live python codes within a conda environment, the package ``jupyter`` should be installed in the conda environment.
 Use the following methods to check it.

 .. code-block:: bash